Tests and diagnosisBy Mayo Clinic staff

 - Electrocardiogram (ECG).
 This test records the electrical activity of your heart through electrodes attached to your skin.
 Impulses are recorded as waves and displayed on a monitor or printed on paper.
 This test helps your doctor diagnose heart rhythm problems and damage to your heart from a heart attack that may be underlying heart failure.

 - Echocardiogram.
-An important test for diagnosing and monitoring heart failure is the echocardiogram.
-An echocardiogram also helps distinguish systolic heart failure from diastolic heart failure, in which the heart is stiff and can't fill properly.
+An important test for diagnosing heart failure is the echocardiogram.
+An echocardiogram helps distinguish systolic heart failure from diastolic heart failure in which the heart is stiff and can't fill properly.
 An echocardiogram uses sound waves to produce a video image of your heart.
 This image can help doctors determine how well your heart is pumping by measuring the percentage of blood pumped out of your heart's main pumping chamber (the left ventricle) with each heartbeat.
 This measurement is called the ejection fraction.
-The echocardiogram can also look for valve problems or evidence of previous heart attacks, as well as some unusual causes of heart failure.
+The echocardiogram also can look for valve problems or evidence of previous heart attacks, as well as some unusual causes of heart failure.

 - Ejection fraction.
-Your ejection fraction is measured during an echocardiogram.
+Your ejection fraction is measured during an echocardiogram and can also be measured by nuclear medicine tests, cardiac catheterization and cardiac MRI.
 An ejection fraction is an important measurement of how well your heart is pumping and is used to help classify heart failure and guide treatment.
-In a healthy heart, the ejection fraction is about 50 percent — meaning that over half of the blood that fills the ventricle is pumped out with each beat.
+In a healthy heart, the ejection fraction is 50 percent or higher - meaning that more than half of the blood that fills the ventricle is pumped out with each beat.
+But, heart failure can occur even with a normal ejection fraction.
+This happens if the heart muscle becomes stiff from conditions such as high blood pressure.

 - Stress test.
 Stress tests measure how your heart and blood vessels respond to exertion.
 You may walk on a treadmill or pedal a stationary bike while attached to an ECG machine.
 Or you may receive a drug intravenously that stimulates your heart similar to exercise.
 Stress tests help doctors see if you have coronary artery disease.
 Stress tests also determine how well your body is responding to your heart's decreased pumping effectiveness and can help guide long-term treatment decisions.
-If your doctor also wants to see images of your heart while you're exercising, he or she may order a nuclear stress test.
-It's similar to an exercise stress test, but also uses an injected dye and special imaging techniques.
+If your doctor also wants to see images of your heart while you're exercising, he or she may order a nuclear stress test or a stress echocardiogram.
+It's similar to an exercise stress test, but it also uses imaging techniques to visualize your heart during the test.

 - Coronary catheterization (angiogram).
 In this test, a thin, flexible tube (catheter) is inserted into a blood vessel at your groin or in your arm and guided through the aorta into your coronary arteries.
 A dye injected through the catheter makes the arteries supplying your heart visible on an X-ray.
 This test helps doctors identify narrowed arteries to your heart (coronary artery disease) that can be a cause of heart failure.
 The test may include a ventriculogram — a procedure to determine the strength of the heart's main pumping chamber (left ventricle) and the health of the heart valves.